"Creating Your Own Command Interpreter: Main Concepts Guide: Simple Shell - Part 3"

 call the

-system call to suspend the execution of the parent process until the child process terminates.
+waitsystem call to suspend the execution of the parent process until the child process terminates.

-call returns the status of the child process, which we print to the console.
+When the child process terminates, the wait call returns the status of the child process, which we print to the console.

 compile :